akash-ai/Maze_game/README.md

 # Maze_game
 Created a maze game using Reinforcement Learning.
-In this, our agent tries to find the target inside the maze.
+I used Q-learning algorithm.
+It is an off-policy Reinforcement Algorithm that seeks to find the best action to take, given the current state.
+First, we choose action (Explore/Exploit) from our Agent and perform on the environment.
+Then, Agent gets reward from the environment and these includes 2 pieces of info. (next state, reward for running action).
+The information goes to the agent and it learns from the transitions.